 SPD Server can create multiple indexes for a table at the same time.
 To do this, it launches a single thread for each index created, and then processes the threads simultaneously.
-Although creating indexes in parallel is much faster, the default for this option is NO. The reason is because parallel creation requires additional sort work space which might not be available.
+Although creating indexes in parallel is much faster, the default for this option is NO. The reason is because parallel creation requires additional sort work space that might not be available.

-For a complete description of the benefits and tradeoffs of creating multiple indexes in parallel, see "SPDSIASY=" on page 215 in the SAS SPD Server 4.5: User's Guide.
+For a complete description of the benefits and tradeoffs of creating multiple indexes in parallel, see "SPDSIASY=" on page 221 in the SAS Scalable Performance Data (SPD) Server 4.5: User's Guide.

-Since the disk work space required for parallel index creation is available, specify for SPD Server to create, in parallel, the X, Y, and COMP indexes for table A.
+Since the disk workspace required for parallel index creation is available, specify for SPD Server to create, in parallel, the X, Y, and COMP indexes for table A.